nayantharaclt/Sentiment_Prediction_of_MovieReviews_BinaryCLassification/README.md

-# MLprojects_Nayanthara
+# Sentiment Prediction of Movie Reviews
-#Sentiment prediction of movie reviews.
+#A project to build the best machine learning models to predict the sentiment of a movie review as 'positive' or 'negative'.
 #Evaluation metric - f1 micro score.